crodier/software-blog/_posts/2023-09-22-message-formats.md

 important factor in the overall success of Google.

-To handle this problem well outside of Google we must read and appreciate these concerns as a group and there are many subtleties which are difficult to grok at face value.
-The hope is this article has cleared up the conversation and the important pieces.
+To handle this problem well outside of Google we must read and appreciate these concerns.
+There are many subtleties which are difficult to grok at face value.
+The hope is this article has cleared up the conversation and the important pieces, and highlighted the critical subtleties.

-The combination of these two discussions is a powerful organization technique for enterprise software systems, from both a message efficiency format but more importantly an engineering cost and productivity perspective.
+The combination of these two discussions is a powerful organization technique for building enterprise software systems, from both a message efficiency format but more importantly an engineering cost and productivity perspective.

+You get compile time safety and much faster system performance when using Protobufs; which are free as in beer to use.

+Why would you *not* use them?

-# Don't know what to do?
+## Don't know what to do?

 If you don't know where to begin:
 1. Make a repository for only ".proto" fies.
 2. Define your business domain in there
-3. Build your serices with gRPC
+3. Build your services with gRPC
 4. Use [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) to offer JSON to your front end ... or...
 5. better..
 [Use Protobufs Directly in the Browser](https://protobufjs.github.io/protobuf.js/)